Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Generalizations to the 3-leg cylinder

-We now focus on a new model which is related to the 2-leg square ladder in a simple way.
-We now consider the 3-leg ladder with the same staggered detuning pattern along the longer direction of the lattice and study the nature of quantum quench dynamics for a range of parameter values.
-As before we consider periodic boundary conditions, and the Hamiltonian now reads
+The results obtained so far for the 2-leg staggered ladder can be generalized to lattices with more legs.
+To make this transparent, we now focus on the 3-leg generalization of the model \eqref{main:eq:hamiltonian_ladder} with a semi-staggered detuning pattern along the longer direction of the lattice and study the nature of quantum quench dynamics for a range of parameter values.
+As before, we consider periodic boundary conditions along both horizontal and vertical directions, and the Hamiltonian now reads